top of page

 WL: Exactly!
 But Abby came up with the lipstick on a pig title, and I like that one, too.
 And as you'll see from the talk itself, I really leaned into some of that fun imagery when I drew the slides.

 AB: Between me and you?
-Like Whitney says, the title came first 😅 But really we wanted to speak on interfaces and my obnoxious overuse of analogies and expressions to try and describe technical concepts then took over for this title!
+As Whitney says, the title came first 😅 But really, we wanted to speak on interfaces, and my obnoxious overuse of analogies and expressions to try and describe technical concepts, then took over for this title!

 So why did you want to talk about interfaces?